Dependence control chart using maximum copula entropy: Real data examples

 \subsection{A flood events}

 The second example is from Yue \cite{Yue}, where there are three variables, duration, volume, and peak, for the flood from $1919$ to $1995$.
-The flood data was recorded in the Madawaska river basin in the province of Quebec, Canada.
+We select this example to say that the new control limit introduced in this paper is not proposed just for manufacturing processes, but also we use it to check the weather conditions in case of a storm.
+So, the specialists can use this control chart in research based on their needs.
+The flood data was recorded in the Madawaska river basin in Quebec province, Canada.
 Cheng and Mukherjee \cite{Cheng} made a $T^2$-Hotelling control chart for the first two variables.
 They assumed the first $70$ samples belong to phase one, and the rest is in phase two.
-In this subsection example, we are going to make a proper control limit for the data according to the durations and volumes of floods.
+In this subsection, we make a proper control limit for the data according to the durations and volumes of floods.
 The variables are offered as $X$ and $Y$.
 The computation steps are briefly discussed here.
-As we mentioned in \ref{SecEx1}, the first step of the calculation is to get the marginal distribution for phase one of the data, which is the first $70$ samples.
-The margins are found out according to the maximum entropy principle concerning Shannon entropy.
-The conditions are based on means, and phase one has $80.25714$ and $9084.657$ for $X$ and $Y$, respectively.
+As we mentioned in \ref{SecEx1}, the first step of the calculation is to get the marginal distribution for phase one of the data.
+The margins are gotten according to the maximum entropy principle concerning Shannon entropy based on the means.
+Those are $80.25714$ and $9084.657$ for $X$ and $Y$, respectively.
 So, the density functions are:

 In this example, we assume that the dependencies between the variables have not changed over $110$ years, and the dependency measures over these years are: